How To Get A Credit Score Of 700 Or 800 (Or More)

 Is A Credit Score Of 700 Good Or Bad?

-VantageScore is one of the commonly used credit scores which runs on a scale from 300 to 850.
-The closer you are to 850, the better your creditworthiness.
+VantageScore® is another commonly used credit score, which, like FICO®, runs on a scale from 300 to 850.
 Generally, good credit scores range from 700 to 749.
-If you have a score between 750 and 850, then you fall in the ‘great’ range.
+If you have a score between 750 and 850, then you fall in the “great” range.

 With a credit score of 700, you’re likely to be approved with favorable loan terms.
 If you have a credit score of 700 or higher, you should feel confident applying for financing.